Millenux/puppet-testguide/README.md

 The ":spec" task provided by the puppetlabs_spec_helper/rake_tasks will create the so called "fixtures", run the spec tests and clean up afterwards.

+`puppetlabs_spec_helper` also needs a new file in our module: `.fixtures.yml`.
+Similiar to the `Gemfile` used by bundler, the `.fixtures.yml` file describes the test environment used by rspec-puppet.
+It contains a list of components (repositories, files and so on along with their respective versions) that should be present in our test environment.

+In our case this is simple, we only need the module we like to test:

+    fixtures:
+      symlinks:
+        testguide: "#{source_dir}"

 Next we will prepare the directory structure for our spec-tests and add a `spec_helper.rb`.
 This file includes things common to all our spec-tests and we will require it in each one.